Chanakya-dev/DSA/JavaBasics1.md

 - string encryptedMessage: an encrypted string
 - Returns string: the decrypted message
 # Constraints
-1)1 s length of encryptedMessage ≤ 105
+- 1 s length of encryptedMessage ≤ 105
-2)Character frequency counts in the encrypted string will be 9 or less.
+- Character frequency counts in the encrypted string will be 9 or less.
-3)encryptedMessage consists of words and spaces.
+- encryptedMessage consists of words and spaces.
 Words consist of lower case English letters and digits from 0 to 9.

 Input Format For Custom Testing

-##Sample Case 0
+Sample Input
-Sample Input For Custom Testing seaside the to sent be to ne2ds army ten of team a Sample Output a team of ten army needs to be sent to the seaside
+- seaside the to sent be to ne2ds army ten of team a Sample Output
-##▼ Sample Case 1
-Sample Input For Custom Testing a3b4q2i abcd2 abc
+- a team of ten army needs to be sent to the seaside